moizskapasi/Red-Teaming/Persistent-Shell/README.md

 ## Usage

-This script is a payload that it supposed to run on the victim machine.
+This script is a payload that it supposed to run on the victim machine (Tested on Ubuntu 20).

 The shell retains the user that creates this file on the victim machine.